ahitrin/SiebenApp/README.md

 Please take into consideration that here you see the very early Alpha release of the app.
 It means that a lot of compromises have taken place during its development.
 Among them there are following ones:

 1. **No packaging/installation yet** ([#1](https://github.com/ahitrin/SiebenApp/issues/1)).
 In order to run app, clone or download the code, and then use `make` to check/install dependencies and `make run` or `./sieben` to run.
 2. **Really simple UI**.
 There is a lack of buttons, icons and something like that.
-Most of actions are available by hotkeys only.
+Most of the actions are available by hotkeys only (see [tutorial](tutorial.md) for examples).

 All these points are planned to be fixed while moving from Alpha to Beta version.